nkrusch/dissertation/.github/readme.md

 I am not aware of any other _open source doctoral dissertations_ from Augusta University.
 I hope that making this resource public will be useful to future candidates.
 The dissertation template is also open source.
-This repository uses automated workflows (e.g. to compile and build an artifact container) that may be of interest to the technically advanced candidates.
+This repository uses automated workflows, for example to compile and build an artifact container, that may be of interest to the technically skilled candidates.

-The dissertation and defense timeline and process is documented [here](https://neea.pl/posts/defense#timeline--progress).
+The timeline and process of my dissertation and defense is documented [here](https://neea.pl/posts/defense#timeline--progress).

 ## Formatting Guidelines